Viir/bots/guide/how-to-develop-eve-online-bots.md

 ```
 That number of modules it mentions can vary; it should be at least one.

-To see the detection of errors in action, we can now make some destructive change to the `Main.elm` file.
+To see the detection of errors in action, we can now make some destructive change to the `Bot.elm` file.
 For example, simulate a typing mistake, on line 99, replace `shipUi` with `shipui`.
 If after this change we invoke Elm with the same command again, we now get a different output, informing us about a problem in the code:
 ```
 Detected errors in 1 module.